Does Alcohol Withdrawal Cause Seizures florida

 Life After an Alcohol Withdrawal Seizure

-Once a patient receives treatment for withdrawal seizures to prevent complications or progression to delirium tremens, it is important that he or she receive treatment for the underlying alcohol abuse.
+Once a patient receives treatment for withdrawal seizures to prevent complications or progression to delirium tremens, it is important that he or she receive treatment for the underlying alcohol misuse.
 This treatment may include support groups like Alcoholics Anonymous, or individual counseling, such as cognitive behavioral therapy, where people can learn coping skills and develop the tools to prevent relapse.

-Depending on the severity of a person’s alcohol abuse, treatment may occur on an inpatient or outpatient basis.
-Those who have a safe place to live, as well as support in the community, may be successful in outpatient treatment for alcohol abuse.
+Depending on the severity of a person’s alcohol misuse, treatment may occur on an inpatient or outpatient basis.
+Those who have a safe place to live, as well as support in the community, may be successful in outpatient treatment for alcohol misuse.
 On the other hand, someone who has a more severe addiction or who has undergone multiple rounds of alcohol withdrawal may fare better in an inpatient or residential treatment program.

 Regardless of the treatment setting chosen after receiving medical care for alcohol withdrawal seizures, it is important to remember that detoxing from alcohol and receiving care for seizures is just the first step in achieving sobriety.
-Alcohol abuse may not always result in serious side effects like alcohol withdrawal seizures, but the reality is that those who abuse alcohol can experience seizures, which can be fatal if untreated.
-In addition, some research shows that alcohol abuse can cause permanent nerve damage, leading to alcohol-related seizures, even when a person isn’t in a state of withdrawal.
+Alcohol misuse may not always result in serious side effects like alcohol withdrawal seizures, but the reality is that those who misuse alcohol can experience seizures, which can be fatal if untreated.
+In addition, some research shows that alcohol misuse can cause permanent nerve damage, leading to alcohol-related seizures, even when a person isn’t in a state of withdrawal.
 For some people, these seizures may be an impetus that motivates them to begin treatment and embark upon a journey toward an alcohol-free lifestyle.

 Are you or a loved one experiencing alcohol withdrawal symptoms?
 We can help!
 Pines Recovery Life Detox, one of Florida’s premiere drug and alcohol detox facilities, specializes in medical treatment of alcohol withdrawal.
 Contact us today with questions or verify insurance to confirm coverage.